Mathias Jørgensen: International career

 In May 2018 he was named in Denmark's preliminary 35-man squad for the 2018 FIFA World Cup in Russia.
 In the round of 16 against Croatia, he scored the opening goal in the first minute of the match.
 In the 116th minute, he commit a professional foul in the penalty area to prevent Croatia from scoring a late winning goal, and was subsequently yellow carded.
 His tackle temporarily paid off as Danish goalkeeper Kasper Schmeichel saved Luka Modrić's penalty kick, maintaining the 1–1 draw and forcing the match into a penalty shootout.
 However, Denmark would go on to lose the shootout 3–2.

 In May 2021, he was named in Denmark's 26-man squad for the UEFA Euro 2020, where Denmark reached the semi-finals, and was selected again for UEFA Euro 2024, where Denmark went out in the last 16.

 Personal life

 Jørgensen previously dated Hungarian model Enikő Mihalik.

-Jørgensen wrote an article against homophobia in football for the Danish Football Player’s Association in 2016.
+Jørgensen wrote an article against homophobia in football for the Danish Football Players Association in 2016.
 In February 2017, following the monetary settlement that the players association had with the Denmark national team, Jørgensen donated the 667,000 Danish kroner ($94,380) to help fund a new pro-LGBT+ campaign called 'Fodbold for alle' or 'Football for all' and visited schools to talk about the problem of homophobia.

 Jørgensen married Nanna Ottosen in April 2022 in Chelsea, London.
 They have a son, born 31 October 2021.